Xomega-Net/XomegaFramework/README.md

 - **Caching of reference data** on the client allows you to quickly populate selection lists, and to look up a data item by a unique key using self-indexing look-up tables.
 It supports multiple types of caches with extensible cache loaders, and ability to store additional attributes with each item.

 - **View Models and Views** provide platform-independent base classes for presentation views and their view models.
-They support publishing of view-level events, such as Close, Save or Delete, as well as navigation between views with input and output parameters, and handling updates from the child views.
+They support publishing of view-level events, such as Close, Save or Delete, as well as navigation between views with input and output parameters, prompting for unsaved changes, and handling updates from the child views.

 - **Search Views** implement support for search screens with a results grid that may allow selection, and a criteria section with flexible search operators.
-This includes both the generic logic, and the specific implementations for ASP.NET and WPF.
+This includes both the generic logic, and the specific implementations for Blazor, ASP.NET and WPF.

-- **Details Views** implement CRUD logic, validation and modification tracking for details screens both generically, and specifically for ASP.NET and WPF.
+- **Details Views** implement CRUD logic, validation and modification tracking for details screens both generically, and specifically for Blazor, ASP.NET and WPF.

 - **Bindings for common ASP.NET and WPF controls** to Data Properties and Data Objects allows you to easily attach views to the view models and their underlying data objects.

+- **Property-bound Blazor components** provide a set of ready-to-use Blazor components that can be bound to data objects's properties, as well as base classes to implement custom property-bound components.

 - **Client-Side Validation** takes care of running all standard and custom validations on your data objects, highlighting invalid fields with an error tooltip, and also displaying a list of all validation errors using proper field labels in the error text.